Ezequiel Duran Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Yankees pitching staff ranks 10th in MLB.

-- The Yankees have a 3.71 team ERA that ranks fourth across all MLB pitching staffs.
+- The Yankees have the fourth-ranked team ERA across all league pitching staffs (3.66).

-- The Yankees rank 16th in baseball in home runs allowed (85 total, 1.1 per game).
+- Yankees pitchers combine to allow 85 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

-- The right-hander last appeared on Sunday against the Boston Red Sox, when he threw five innings, allowing three earned runs while giving up seven hits.
+- The right-hander's last appearance was on Tuesday against the Seattle Mariners, when he went 7 1/3 innings, surrendering one earned run while giving up four hits.

-- The 29-year-old has a 6.30 ERA and 8.4 strikeouts per nine innings in six games this season, while allowing a batting average of .279 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.